arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-trace32/content.md

 ### Error Message in AREA View: 'No more arguments expected'

-* This may be caused by your Windows user name.
-Check there is no 'spaces' or special characters within the user name to avoid the error.
+- This may be caused by unsupported characters in your Windows user name.
+Make sure your user name neither contains any spaces nor special characters.

 ![](assets/por_ard_trace32_troubleshooting.png)